THE FRUIT OF THE HOLY SPIRIT (Part 3)

 When Peter rose to defend him with his sword, the Lord rebuked Peter and said to him, “Put your sword in its place, for all who take the sword will perish by the sword.
 “Or do you think that I cannot now pray to My Father, and He will provide Me with more than twelve legions of angels?
 “How then could the Scriptures be fulfilled, that it must happen thus?”
 (Matt.
 26:52-54 NKJV).

 The believers are called to exhibit or exercise the same self-control in the face of provocation, opposition, rejection, or humiliation.

 Beloved, while your spirit is completely and eternally redeemed and sealed by the Holy Spirit, your soul and body are yet to experience the full redemption that Christ has purchased for you with His precious blood.

 That is why Paul said, “…we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.”
 (Rom.
 8:23 NKJV).

 And Peter also said we are “receiving the end of your faith–the salvation of your souls.”
 (1 Pet.
 1:9 NKJV).

 In the meantime, “This is what I have to say–Let your steps be guided by the Spirit, and then you will never gratify the cravings of your earthly nature.”
 (Gal.
 5:16 TCNT).

-Prayer: My Dear Heavenly Father, thank You for giving me the Holy Spirit to indwell and transform me into Christ-likeness, from glory to glory.
-Help me Lord to walk in the Spirit and bear the fruit of the Spirit in my thoughts, words, emotions and actions every day of my life, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for giving me the Holy Spirit to indwell and transform my character into Christ-likeness, from glory to glory.
+Help me, Lord, to walk in the Spirit and bear the fruit of the Spirit in my thoughts, words, emotions, and actions every day of my life, in Jesus’ name.
 Amen.